jfcorugedo/design-patterns-java/docs/creational/Prototype.md

 * **Does not use 'new':** After creating the prototypical instance it does not longer use new, but it uses clone instead.

+* **Construction not handled by client:** The client does not need to know all the values needed to create an instance.
+The prototypical object is the one knows how to clone itself with proper values.

+* **Shallow vs Deep copy:** You need to choose whether or not you need to copy everything (deep copy) or just the immediate properties (shallow), and pass a reference to the same sub objects.

+* **Prototype manager:** When the number of prototypes in a system isn't fixed (that is, they can be created and destroyed dynamically), keep a registry of available prototypes.
+A prototype manager is an associative store that returns the prototype match- ing a given key.
+It has operations for registering a prototype under a key and for unregistering it.
+Clients can change or even browse through the registry at run-time.

 The main example inside Java API is Object.clone method.

 # Design